AndreGaglione/readMe_try/README.md

   2. What we expect

 #### 3. DEVELOPMENT
-  1. The interface
+  1. Interface
+  2. Lobby
-  2. Toilet system
+  3. Toilet system
-  3. Toilet search
+  4. Tile search
-  4. Geolocaction
+  5. Geolocaction
-  5. Tools
+  6. Tools

 #### 4. ISSUES AND IMPROVEMENTS
+  1. JSON/placement

+#### 5.BERLIN NOISE 13

-## AESTHETIC AND CONCEPT RESEARCH
+## 1. AESTHETIC AND CONCEPT RESEARCH

-### How we conceived the idea
+### 1.1 How we conceived the idea

 We wanted to shape the realm of ideas, of pure concepts freed of their earthly burden.
 Clear words that float in an immense, navigable, dark space.